awsdocs/amazon-s3-userguide/doc_source/S3LensCLIExamples.md

 ### S3 Storage Lens sample configuration JSON<a name="S3LensHelperFilesSampleConfigurationCLI"></a>

-**Example config\.json**
+**Example `config.json`**
-Contains details of a S3 Storage Lens Organizations\-level *Advanced Metrics and Recommendations* configuration\.
+The `config.json` file contains the details of a S3 Storage Lens Organizations\-level *advanced metrics and recommendations* configuration\.
+To use the following example, replace the `user input placeholders` with your own information\.
-Additional charges apply for Advanced Metrics and Recommendations\.
-For more information, see [Advanced Metrics and Recommendations](https://docs.aws.amazon.com/AmazonS3/latest/userguide/storage_lens_basics_metrics_recommendations.html#storage_lens_basics_metrics_selection)\.
+Additional charges apply for advanced metrics and recommendations\.
+For more information, see [advanced metrics and recommendations](https://docs.aws.amazon.com/AmazonS3/latest/userguide/storage_lens_basics_metrics_recommendations.html#storage_lens_basics_metrics_selection)\.

 ```
 {
-     "Id": "SampleS3StorageLensConfiguration", //Use this property to identify S3 Storage Lens configuration.
+  "Id": "SampleS3StorageLensConfiguration", //Use this property to identify your S3 Storage Lens configuration.
-     "AwsOrg": { //Use this property when enabling S3 Storage Lens for AWS Organizations
+  "AwsOrg": { //Use this property when enabling S3 Storage Lens for AWS Organizations.
-        "Arn": "arn:aws:organizations::222222222222:organization/o-abcdefgh"
+    "Arn": "arn:aws:organizations::123456789012:organization/o-abcdefgh"
   },
   "AccountLevel": {
     "ActivityMetrics": {
       "IsEnabled":true
     },
+    "AdvancedCostOptimizationMetrics": {
+      "IsEnabled":true
+    },
+    "AdvancedDataProtectionMetrics": {
+      "IsEnabled":true
+    },
+    "DetailedStatusCodesMetrics": {
+      "IsEnabled":true
+    },
     "BucketLevel": {
       "ActivityMetrics": {
-              "IsEnabled":true //Mark this as false if you only want Free Metrics metrics.
+        "IsEnabled":true //Mark this as false if you want only free metrics.
       },
+      "ActivityMetrics": {
+        "IsEnabled":true //Mark this as false if you want only free metrics.
+      },
+      "AdvancedCostOptimizationMetrics": {
+        "IsEnabled":true //Mark this as false if you want only free metrics.
+      },
+      "DetailedStatusCodesMetrics": {
+        "IsEnabled":true //Mark this as false if you want only free metrics.
+      },
       "PrefixLevel":{
         "StorageMetrics":{
-                 "IsEnabled":true, //Mark this as false if you only want Free Metrics metrics.
+          "IsEnabled":true, //Mark this as false if you want only free metrics.
           "SelectionCriteria":{
             "MaxDepth":5,
             "MinStorageBytesPercentage":1.25,
             "Delimiter":"/"
           }
         }
       }
     }
   },
-     "Exclude": { //Replace with include if you prefer to include regions.
+  "Exclude": { //Replace with "Indlude" if you prefer to include Regions.
     "Regions": [
       "eu-west-1"
     ],
-        "Buckets": [ //This attribute is not supported for  Organizations-level configurations.
+    "Buckets": [ //This attribute is not supported for AWS Organizations-level configurations.
       "arn:aws:s3:::source_bucket1"
     ]
   },
   "IsEnabled": true, //Whether the configuration is enabled
   "DataExport": { //Details about the metrics export
     "S3BucketDestination": {
       "OutputSchemaVersion": "V_1",
       "Format": "CSV", //You can add "Parquet" if you prefer.
-           "AccountId": "ExampleAWSAccountNo8",
+      "AccountId": "111122223333",
       "Arn": "arn:aws:s3:::destination-bucket-name", // The destination bucket for your metrics export must be in the same Region as your S3 Storage Lens configuration.
       "Prefix": "prefix-for-your-export-destination",
       "Encryption": {
         "SSES3": {}
       }
+    },
+    "CloudWatchMetrics": {
+      "IsEnabled": true //Mark this as false if you don't want to enable the Amazon CloudWatch publishing option.
     }
   }
 }
 ```

 ### S3 Storage Lens sample configuration tags JSON<a name="S3LensHelperFilesSampleConfigurationTagsCLI"></a>

-**Example tags\.json**
+**Example `tags.json`**
+The `tags.json` file contains the tags that you want to apply to your S3 Storage Lens configuration\.
+To use this example, replace the `user input placeholders` with your own information\.

 ```
 [